-With regard to cyber risk, these strategies include information technology security measures and insurance solutions.
+Specific measures are agreed upon and carried out at operational level in order to reduce the identified risks.
+With regard to cyber risk, these risk mitigation measures include information technology security measures and insurance solutions.
 Additional measures have been taken to counter the potential impact from a cyberattack.
 These include, for example, the definition of appropriate countermeasures as part of a business continuity management system.
 The implementation of each strategy used is continuously monitored to ensure the measures taken to reduce the risk remain effective on an ongoing basis.

-Given that uncertainties surrounding the security of the energy supply may continue, the possibility of an electricity outage for an extended period cannot be ruled out.
-The steps required to mitigate the immediate impact on operations are documented in business continuity manuals.
+In the event of business interruption due to an electricity outage for an extended period, for example, the steps required to mitigate the immediate impact on operations are documented in business continuity manuals.
 Business interruption insurance has been taken out in order to limit the financial consequences.